christopher-besch/homepage/src/articles/16_open_source/open_source.md

 Or, instead, you take your product and make most of it Open-Source and some secret sauce **Closed-Source**.
 Then you can sell that and still get most of the benefits of Open-Source (though some people frown upon that approach).<br />
 Alternatively you can use the Open-Source software to establish a standard and then write some Closed-Source software for that standard.
-You're the one who understand the standard the best, after all.<br />
+You're the one who understands the standard the best, after all.<br />
 Or, if you want to remain fully Open-Source, you can always **implement other people's feature requests** for some coin.

 Those options, while they are not exhaustive, are all possible and done by players in the industry